Basement Window Replacement Cost In Toronto

 Search for home improvement pros in the areas of masonry, foundations, excavation, concrete cutting.
 Resources like HomeStars, Yelp, HomeAdvisor, and even Craigslist and Facebook.
 Show them.
 Do measurements.
 Check your local building codes for egress requirements.

 One suggestion is to start with one window.
 It is easy for them to plan and do.
-One basement bedroom project we know of, enlarged an already-existing basement hopper window opening, into a full-sized egress window, complete with cinder block retaining wall, ladder, plexiglass removable cover, drainage system, and a beautiful new single-hung vinyl window, for $6,000.
-This was a good all-in-one package, done by a concrete cutting guy, and his helper, in four days.
+One basement bedroom project we did, enlarged an already-existing basement hopper window opening, into a full-sized egress window, complete with cinder block retaining wall, ladder, plexiglass removable cover, drainage system, and a beautiful new single-hung vinyl window, for $6,000.
+This was a good all-in-one package, done by us, in four days.

 If it is simply swapping out windows with new ones, it can all be done in a day.